+Virupaksha Temple.
 The Virupaksha Temple is also known as the Pampapathi Temple.
-This place has its roots back to the 7th century and since then it has been constantly running.
-With this, it is one of the oldest functioning temples to run in India.
+It traces its roots back to the 7th century and with this, it comes across as one of the oldest functioning temples in India.

+Seeing the Ruins of Vijayanagara.
 If you visit Hampi then you get this amazing chance of seeing the sights of the ruins of Vijayanagara.
-And by visiting this place you will get to ponder on the question that how must they have made all this.
-And then you will also experience a somewhat sad emotion that why did such a thing happen to this place?
+And by visiting this place, you get to ponder on the question that how must they have made all this?

+Hampi Bazaar.
 Hampi Bazaar is the kind of place where you can shop for jewellery, clothes and antiques.
-Moreover, it was also the residential area where the nobles used to stay.
-This place has undoubtedly many things to offer to its visitors.
+Moreover, it was also a residential area where the nobles used to stay.
+This place has many things to offer to its visitors.

+Pattadakal Dance Festival.
 The Pattadakal Dance Festival is quite famous among the people of Hampi.
 It is organized by the Government of Karnataka in the very town of Pattadakal.
 The performance of the participants in this festival are quite awe-inspiring.
-Read more...
+Read More

-Celebrated on an yearly basis, this is the kind of festival which is out and out amazing.
+Kambala Festival.
+Celebrated on a yearly basis, this is the kind of festival which is out and out amazing.
 What is interesting to know about this festival is the fact that once it was a favourite pastime of the royals.
 However, now, it is no less than a tradition.
 On this day, buffaloes are raced against each other along with a farmer.
 Read More

-On this festival, you are much likely to witness a lot of dance and music.
+Hampi Festival.
+On this festival, you are much more likely to witness a lot of dance and music.
 There are even puppet shows which are organized particularly for the entertainment of the local people and tourists.
 This festival is an amazing concoction of fireworks and entertainment.
 Read More